 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
 This is just an approximation of the audio contributed by Serena

 To help out on the site please email firstname.lastname@example.org

 Industry experts, in fact, admit it's too expensive for the industry not to sell contaminated chicken—see Fecal Bacteria Survey.
 For questionable steps the meat industry is taking to mediate the threat see Viral Meat Spray and Maggot Meat Spray.
 The risks of handling fresh meat are discussed in Food Poisoning Bacteria Cross-Contamination.
 There are 25 other videos on food poisoning and hundreds of other videos on more than a thousand subjects if you'd like to check them out.

-Please be sure to check out my associated blog posts for more context: Why is it Legal to Sell Unsafe Meat?, Is Coconut Oil Bad For You?, Which Pets Improve Children's Health?, and Why Is Selling Salmonella-Tainted Chicken Legal?
+Please be sure to check out my associated blog posts for more context: Why is it Legal to Sell Unsafe Meat?, Is Coconut Oil Bad For You?, Which Pets Improve Children's Health?, Why Is Selling Salmonella-Tainted Chicken Legal?, and Probiotics and Diarrhea